 At Bogin, Munns & Munns, we provide several different services to our Social Security Disability clients.
 Before we get started, we will listen as you tell us the facts of your case during an initial consultation.
 From there, our attorneys will prepare your appeal and:

 Represent You at Hearings and Reviews

 If your case is rejected twice, we’ll request a hearing to have your case reviewed by an administrative law judge.
-Once we submit this request, hearings are generally scheduled for 2 years later.
-During this time, we will review all the documentation SSA has on file for you and identify amendments or additions your case requires.
+Once we submit this request, hearings are generally scheduled for two years later.
+During this time, we will review all the documentation the SSA has on file for you and identify amendments or additions your case requires.

 When the hearing arrives, we’ll represent you and present any new or corrected information.
 You’ll receive a decision within 60 days.
 Should this also result in rejection, our attorneys can file a subsequent appeal with the Appeals Council.